2016 Japan Series

-The 2016 Japan Series was the 67th edition of Nippon Professional Baseball's postseason championship series.
+The 2016 Japan Series was the 67th edition of Nippon Professional Baseball's postseason championship series for the 2016 season.
 The Hiroshima Toyo Carp, champions of the Central League, played the Hokkaido Nippon-Ham Fighters, champions of the Pacific League, in a best-of-seven series beginning on October 22.
 The Japan Series was sponsored by the Sumitomo Mitsui Banking Corporation (SMBC) and was officially known as the SMBC Nippon Series 2016.

 The Fighters defeated the Carp in six games.
 Hiroshima took the first two games, and Hokkaido won the next four games to take the series.
 Hokkaido's Brandon Laird won the Japan Series Most Valuable Player Award, and Hiroshima's Brad Eldred won the Fighting Spirit Award, given to the best player on the losing team; it was the first time two foreign players won both awards.
 Anthony Bass, Sho Nakata, and Haruki Nishikawa won outstanding player honors.

 Series notes

 The Hokkaido Nippon-Ham Fighters defeated the Fukuoka SoftBank Hawks in the Pacific League Climax Series, four games to two.
 Sho Nakata was named the most valuable player of the series.
 The Fighters last won the Japan Series in 2006.
 They lost the Japan Series in 2007, 2009, and 2012.

 The Hiroshima Toyo Carp defeated the Yokohama DeNA BayStars in the Central League Climax Series, four games to one.
 Kosuke Tanaka was named the series' most valuable player.
 Hiroshima had not appeared in the Japan Series since 1991.
 Hiroshima pitcher Hiroki Kuroda announced that he would retire following the series.